 3. Add some buffer time to your travel

 OK, so you’ve purchased your round trip ticket from Santiago to Easter Island on set dates.
 Keep in mind though that you’ll need some time in Santiago.

 This happens, and it’s a good idea to have a few days to rearrange your itinerary.
 And if this happens during a busy season when all seats were sold out, it may take a few days for them to finally accommodate you.

 So, make sure that you buffer your stay in Santiago (or Tahiti) a few days before and after your designated Easter Island flights.

 I spent three days in Santiago before my trip, and two days in Valpairaiso after my trip.
 Thankfully, no delay happened with me.

 If you plan to visit Valpairaiso, you’ll get to see a very cool city.
 James and Sarah have a list of 5 Cool Things to do in Valpairaiso to help you plan that part of your trip.

 Let’s be clear: the whole island is basically a National Park, and you are only allowed to stay in the town of Hanga Roa.

 Budget hotels on Easter Island are scarce.
 On average, expect to pay $40-100 per night for a basic place to stay.

-I stayed at the Casa de Fatima Hotu hostel, which has a 6-bed dorm.
+I stayed at the Cabana de Fatima Hotu hostel, which has a 6-bed dorm.
 The cost was $23 per night.
 For the entire 8 nights I stayed, I only had one roommate for one night.

 Having my own kitchen to cook is a must if I’m going to consider my accommodations truly “budget” accommodations – which brings me to my next point.

-On Easter Island, food is relatively expensive compared to Chile and the rest of South America.
+Food on Easter Island is relatively expensive compared to Chile and the rest of South America.
 There are several grocery stores on the main road of Hanga Roa, and they offer many different things.

 If you’re a picky eater, you definitely need to bring food with you from the mainland.
 For the rest of us, there are plenty of food options available at reasonable prices.

 A small lunch will set you back about $10 or more, so if you are on a tight budget, definitely stay away from this option.

 It’s one thing to decide to bring your own food.
 But keep in mind, you don’t want to check in an overweight bag on your flight to the Island, otherwise you will have pay extra when checking in.

 I didn’t eat out much at the ‘touristy’ restaurants – but a few dinners with new friends cost me roughly $15-20 each time, which I thought was still quite reasonable.

 Simply put, public transportation does not exist.
 Hitchhiking is an option for transportation, and locals (and some friendly tourists) will gladly offer rides across the island.

 And, of course, you can also rent a car.
 Oceanic is the leading car rental company on Easter Island, and you can budget around $100 for a day of car rental.
 But I advise waiting till you get there.

 Easter Island is very small – you are guaranteed to see these people all over the island while visiting the same destination, and even running into them while walking on the main road of Hanga Roa.

 Hanga Roa’s main road is about 13 miles long and cuts through the middle of the island.
 It’s possible to rent a bike or an all-terrain vehicle, but I would suggest an arranged tour as a better way to see the island.

 I did two out of three tours and spent a whole day hiking up to Rano Kau, where the view was totally worth it!
 It was a pleasant, uphill hike from Hanga Roa.

-Bonus Points!
-SCUBA Diving on Easter Island!
+Bonus: Scuba Diving on Easter Island!

 If you are a certified SCUBA Diver, you can dive in several places where Jacques Cousteau dove during his six months living here in 1976.

 The most famous site here is where the Moai is resting at the bottom of the ocean.
 Is this real, you may ask?
 Well, yes and no.

 During my Easter Island visit, I dove for four straight days straight with Mike Rapu and loved every dive I did.

 On average, tourists stay two to three days on Easter Island.
 I stayed for eight days and I still feel that I could have stayed longer.

 Either way, it was a rewarding experience.
 I’ve been to hundreds, even thousands of cities and towns around the world.